amk1001928/Test1_PHP_LinnaTaxi/readme.md

 Feature 02 : Ride booking system

 Ride booking system is a taxi reservation system for the customers.
-In this form, system requires the name, start and end locations of the customers and the mobile number.
+In here, system requires the name, start and end locations of the customers and the mobile number.
 After filling the fields, customer have a facility to view what they feed, edit the details or delete the complete entry.
 All the data saved successfully in the table named "ride" in the database.

     Related codes: